jtinosa/Computer-Graphics-Programming/Lesson1.md

 - Every graphics program needs to be able to use two related APIs: **a graphics API for visual output** and **a user-interface API to get input from the user&**.

 ## Graphics Pipeline
+- An abstract model used to describe a sequence of steps needed in rendering a three-dimensional scene.
+- It enables a computational task to be split into subtasks thus increasing overall efficiency.